IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/oct/2018-10-26-demystifying-spring-magic-async.md

 Yes, it's a simple and fast unit test we all missed so much after using Spring for a long time.

-Finally, if you're planning a **migration to a reactive web framework** such as [Spring WebFlux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html), CompletableFuture is a step in the right direction.
+Finally, if you're **migrating to a reactive web framework** such as [Spring WebFlux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html), CompletableFuture is a step in the right direction.
 You can easily create [Mono&lt;T&gt;](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html) from CompletableFuture&lt;T&gt; and [Flux&lt;T&gt;](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html) from CompletableFuture<Iterable&lt;T&gt;> or CompletableFuture<Stream&lt;T&gt;>.

 {% gist 4b585846e7b29c3dbd2b4fdfdef7571f %}